nikolim/katacoda-scenarios/ansible-mern/step8.md

 In the new tabs select the port **3000** and click **Open**.
 You should see the React frontend running.

-Great seems like our frontend is also up and running!
+Great seems like our front end is also up and running!